Style Edit: Outdoor Living

 Creating a beautiful area for dining is a great way to make eating outdoors feel magical.
 Pairing different types of outdoor fabric in the form of cushions, tablecloths and throws for cold shoulders will allow you to experiment with colour and pattern in a way that you might shy away from in your interiors.

 Not all outdoor spaces have a lawn or turfed area, but that doesn’t mean that they have to be dull.
-Capture the essence of spring in your patio dining space with fresh greens by Jim Thompson, in his Big Stripe and Hopscotch fabrics to create something intricate but harmonious, or see how you can incorporate summer florals with Designers Guild’s Mariedal outdoor fabric.
+Capture the essence of spring in your patio dining space with fresh greens by Jim Thompson, in his Big Stripe and Hopscotch fabrics to create something intricate but harmonious, or see how you can incorporate summer florals with The Liberty Garden outdoor fabric collection.

 Even in smaller city gardens and courtyards, it’s still possible to design a space that works whether you’re relaxing or hosting.
 Clever use of outdoor mirrors and festoon lighting will create the illusion of more space, and will add a calming ambience.
 You could also create a seating area that doubles up for dining and relaxing – simply add more outdoor cushions when your meal is finished.
-If you’re lucky enough to have a suntrap garden, create shade for the hottest part of the day by using long swathes of pale cloth, like Designer’s Guild’s Lovina outdoor fabric, to make a canvas.
+If you’re lucky enough to have a suntrap garden, create shade for the hottest part of the day by using long swathes of pale cloth, like Romo's Japura Outdoor fabric, to make a canvas.

 Outdoor relaxing area